Lansdowne, India

-Lansdowne is a cantonment town in Pauri Garhwal district in the Indian state of Uttarakhand.
+Lansdowne or previously known as Kalu Ka Danda by local people is a cantonment town in Pauri Garhwal district in the Indian state of Uttarakhand, India.

 Geography and location

 Lansdowne is a hill station in the Pauri Garhwal district of Uttarakhand, India.
 It lies at an elevation of approximately 1,700 meters (5,577 feet) above sea level.
 The town is about 45 kilometers (28 miles) from the district headquarters, Pauri, and approximately 250 kilometers (155 miles) from the state capital, Dehradun.

 History

-Originally known as Kaludanda (काळूडाण्डा) after Kalu (Black) and Danda (hills) in Garhwali, Lansdowne was founded and named after then Viceroy of India (1888–1894), Lord Lansdowne in 1887, and by 1901 it had a population of 3943.
+Originally known as Kaludanda after Kalu (Black) and Danda (hills), Lansdowne was founded and named after then Viceroy of India (1888–1894), Lord Lansdowne in 1887, and by 1901 it had a population of 3943.
 Lansdowne was developed by the British for catering for the Recruits Training center of the Garhwal Rifles.
 Lansdowne was a major place of the activities of freedom fighters from British Garhwal during the British Raj.
-Nowadays, the famous Garhwal Rifles of the Indian Army has its regimental center here.
+Nowadays, the Garhwal Rifles of the Indian Army has its regimental center here.

 On 5 November 1887, the first battalion of Garhwal Rifles migrated from Almora to Lansdowne.
-Lansdowne was the only city after Almora in the late 1870s.